akravc/famfun/README.md

 Then do `sbt "run EXAMPLE_FILE"`.
 For example, `sbt "run res/pretty_example"`.
 The generated code will be in `test/gen` and can be compiled with `sbt test`.
 The files `res/*scala` contains example main runs for the test.
-They can be copied to `test/gen` and ran with `test:run`.
+They can be copied to `test/gen` and ran with `sbt test:run`.